afs001/AFSPrompt/README.md

 For the Matlab implementation of AFS theory, please refer to: https://github.com/xdliuafs/AFS

 ### AFS Prompting
+This module implements the AFS prompting system and supports various small large language models (such as Mistral, Llama, Gemma) as knowledge engines.
 For related implementations, see: https://github.com/MILVLG/prophet

 ## Acknowledgements